 I don’t claim to know what the meaning of success is but the short saying had me thinking a little about the proportions of “X and “Y” in my life and I was happy to find that at least at this stage of my life both elements seem to have pleasantly blended.
 As for keeping my mouth shut, I am a pretty quiet person, but I was given a fun t-shirt by some of the Ravelry gals who live over in the northwest which serves as a reminder!

 Can you make out the t-shirt slogan?
 Could this be the formula for success?
 Something to keep one focused!
 And I needed focus with this particular project as it had to be done in a hurry.
-I needed a long wool warp-faced band for my tubular band day.
-Pam had two groups of friends coming to weave in her barn.
-I needed some band material onto which we could sew our tubular bands.
-Pam helped get me set up on this new-to-me equipment with Harrisville Shetland wool from her stash and away I went.
+I needed a long wool warp-faced band to which we could attach tubular bands as Pam was having groups of friends coming to weave in her barn.
+She helped get me set up on this new-to-me equipment with Harrisville Shetland wool from her stash and away I went.

 I think that I could have gotten in more picks per inch if I had woven it on my backstrap loom.
 The higher tension on this Macomber loom did not allow me to beat the weft in as well but I love the feel of the resulting band…long and flowing.
 Tony the cat loved it too.

-So, this is what we used to practice sewing tubular bands.
+So, this is what we used for sewing tubular bands.
 Yes, the band got cut into pieces.
 I know, I didn’t want to do it either but that was its destiny right from the start.

-Chris Hamel from the Hill Institute in Florence, Massachusetts came to weave and this is the plain-weave tubular band that she was weaving and sewing to the edge of the fabric.
+This is the plain-weave tubular band that Chris was weaving and sewing to the edge of the fabric.
 One of the keys to achieving a nicely woven and sewn tubular band, in my opinion, is knowing exactly where to insert the needle in the fabric.

 And above you can see Chris’s ñawi awapa tubular band in progress.
 Tubular bands can be woven as independent bands or attached to fabric, in which case, they are woven and sewn simultaneously to the edge of the textile.